 Nequasset Fish Ladder Restoration

-The New Nequasset Dam fish ladder under construction
+Some history of the New Nequasset Dam fish ladder construction

 WOOLWICH—Since 1955 the concrete fish ladder at Nequasset Dam has provided a way for migratory alewives to ascend from the salty tidal waters of the Sasanoa River to fresh water spawning habitat in Nequasset Lake.
 But after 57 years exposed to freezing and flooding conditions, the concrete ladder had badly deteriorated and needed replacement.
 Bath Water District, owner of the dam and ladder, worked with Kennebec Estuary Land Trust, Woolwich Fish Commission and state and federal fisheries agencies to design and raise funds for a new ladder so that the alewives could continue their historic journey to and from the sea.